pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 ### Dumb approach

-The dumb approach is to combine "any" valid numbers (numbers from `$ns`) until we find a match (they sum up to $N).
+The dumb approach is to combine any valid numbers (numbers from `$ns`) until we find a match (they sum up to $N).
 We don't know how many numbers we'll need, though, so I figured I couldn't use the cross product (cartesian product) of say two `$ns`.
 I've since realized that